-Passing through perils, I arrive at the Heavenly Gate, Where two pines stand upright and calm.
-They soothe my thoughts at this moment; Planting my staff, I bow to them with respect.
+Through a perilous journey I arrive at the Heavenly Gate, Where a pair of pines stands upright and solemn.
+They soothe my mind at this moment.
+Putting my staff aside, I bow to them in reverence.
 Min

 The poem to the right was composed when I first visited the White-dragon Pool in Mount Huang in search of Master Wenzhen’s [Zheng Yu, 1298–1355] Fishing Terrace in the gengxu year .
 Inscribed by Min again.

 Suspended ladders and wooden bridges connect the craggy cliffs; The Peak stands like the south-pointing needle of a compass.
 Rocky caves are hollow for passing through; The world under the wind and thunder is sunny here and cloudy there.
 Surveying the universe led to musings on Buddhist wisdom; Who had wasted all those years by putting off the ascent!
 From now on I will practice steadily to reach the summit, Not to forget my solemn determination at this moment.